-The Borrower's ability to make payments under the Loan Agreement representing debt service payments on the Series 2017 Bonds depends on its receipt of Education Aid payments.
+The Borrower's ability to make payments under the Loan Agreement representing debt service payments on the Series 2018 Bonds depends on its receipt of Education Aid payments.
 The Borrower has conducted operations only since the 2009-10 school year.
-The projections of revenues and expenses contained in "APPENDIX B - THE BORROWER" herein were prepared by the Borrower who is in the process of undertaking an expansion plan whereby it intends to increase its enrollment by approximately 600 students over the next several school years.
+The projections of revenues and expenses contained in "APPENDIX B - THE BORROWER" herein were prepared by the Borrower who is in the process of undertaking an expansion plan whereby it intends to increase its enrollment by at least approximately 1,600 students across all of its facilities over the next several school years.
 See "APPENDIX B - THE BORROWER - Enrollment."
 The projections of revenues and expenses have not been independently verified by any party other than the Borrower.
-No feasibility studies have been conducted with respect to operations of the Borrower pertinent to the Series 2017 Bonds.
+No feasibility studies have been conducted with respect to operations of the Borrower pertinent to the Series 2018 Bonds.
 The projections prepared by the Borrower are "forward-looking statements" and are subject to the general qualifications and limitations described under "INTRODUCTION - Forward-Looking Statements" with respect to such statements.
 Neither the Issuer nor the Underwriter has independently verified such projections, and each makes no representation nor gives any assurances that such projections or the assumptions underlying them, are complete or correct.
-Further, the projections relate only to a limited number of fiscal years and consequently do not cover the entire period that the Series 2017 Bonds will be outstanding.
+Further, the projections relate only to a limited number of fiscal years and consequently do not cover the entire period that the Series 2018 Bonds will be outstanding.